NickSeagull/NickSeagull.github.io/_posts/2016-01-06-first-steps-unity-and-fsharp.md

 Now we can take our `TestComponent` and add it to some game object in our scene, and after running the game we should get the message in our Unity console.

 Have fun!

+You can check an example in [my repo](https://github.com/NickSeagull/roll-a-ball) or in [Thorium's](https://github.com/Thorium/Roll-a-ball-FSharp).